open-telemetry/opentelemetry-python/docs/index.rst

     pip install opentelemetry-instrumentation-{instrumentation}

 These are for exporter and instrumentation packages respectively.
-Some packages can be found in `instrumentation <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation>`_ and :scm_web:`exporter <exporter/>` directory of the repository.
-The remaining packages can be found at the `Contrib repo instrumentation <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation>`_ and `Contrib repo exporter <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/exporter>`_ directories.
+The Jaeger, Zipkin, OTLP and OpenCensus Exporters can be found in the :scm_web:`exporter <exporter/>` directory of the repository.
+Instrumentations and additional exporters can be found at the `Contrib repo instrumentation <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/instrumentation>`_ and `Contrib repo exporter <https://github.com/open-telemetry/opentelemetry-python-contrib/tree/main/exporter>`_ directories.